 CPD Points

-The course is accredited with 6 Ethics CPD points from CMSA
+This course is accredited by CMSA with 6 Ethics CPD points

 What is the Ethics and Decision Making in Children’s Palliative Care course about?